ibm-cloud-docs/watson-knowledge-studio/dictionaries.md

 ## Dictionaries
 {: #wks_dictionaries}

 In machine learning, a dictionary groups together words and phrases that share something in common.
-An entry in the dictionary does not mean that all words in the entry mean the same thing, but that the words are to be treated equivalently by an annotator component.
+An entry in the dictionary does not mean that all words in the entry mean the same thing, but that the words are to be treated equivalently by a model.

 A dictionary is a list of words or phrases that are equivalent for information-extraction purposes, meaning that they are interchangeable for the purposes of identifying entity and relation mentions.

 Consider this example: a dictionary entry contains the seven days of the week.
 To annotate a document, a human annotator assigns the entity type DAY_OF_WEEK to mentions of Monday and Friday in the text.
-Because the dictionary equates the seven days of the week, it helps ensure that a machine annotator correctly annotates occurrences of Tuesday, Wednesday, and the other days of the week in unseen documents at run time.
+Because the dictionary equates the seven days of the week, it helps ensure that a machine learning model correctly annotates occurrences of Tuesday, Wednesday, and the other days of the week in unseen documents at run time.
 In addition, equating these words also benefits information extraction in surrounding text.
-What the machine annotator learns from training examples about the texts near Monday and Friday gets applied to texts that the machine annotator sees near other days of the week because the dictionary states that these terms are equivalent for information-extraction purposes.
+What the machine learning model learns from training examples about the texts near Monday and Friday gets applied to texts that the machine learning model sees near other days of the week because the dictionary states that these terms are equivalent for information-extraction purposes.

 > **Note:** You do not need to create a dictionary that contains days of the week information; several general-purpose dictionaries like this are built into the application.
 Others include countries, place names, number words, animals, plants, diseases, measurement words (such as ounce and meter), and salutation title words (such as Mr. and Mrs.).
 You cannot disable or edit built-in dictionaries.